xvyaward/owq/demo/README.md

 ```
 Then you can get accessible Link to the demo page.
 Please enjoy!

-Note that **Quantized Vicuna-33B model using our OWQ method gives comparable or better chat quality, with similar memory usage comparing to FP vicuna-7B model.**
+Note that **Quantized Vicuna-33B model using our OWQ method gives comparable or better chat quality, with similar memory usage compared to the FP vicuna-7B model.**

 ### LLaMA-2 70B + OWQ 3.01 bit